xericguzman/objectively-funcy/README.md

 Functions and objects together?
 Is this the endtimes?

-What we're doing today is writing function that can manipulate the object passed in.
+What we're doing today is writing functions that can manipulate the object passed in.
 We'll be using mutation, which is, again, bad practice.
-But we'll learn good practice soon enough, and it's pretty important that we understand JS's abilities so that we understand which to use, when, and why.
+But we'll learn good practice soon enough, and it's pretty important that we understand JavaScript's abilities so that we understand which to use, when, and why.
 When we have a bug because we mutated an object passed in, we won't be able to find it without understanding mutation!

 For now: mutate away!